curateteaching/digitalpedagogy/keywords/online.md

 ### Authorship
 Online authorship is not just writing in online spaces.
 Implicit in the notion of authorship are the “language, methodology, and training” (Rheingold 31) teachers and learners need to no longer consume what is online, but to author it.
 Too many technologies and models of online learning relegate the learner to a consumer role and give authorship rights only to the instructor (or sometimes, only to the designer of an online course).
 Examples in this section push back a plug-and-play view of online spaces and embrace the uncertainty and complexities of digital authorship, including questions raised by “public” authorship, sharing, and remixing.

-REBECCA: note that your final sentence evokes some other keywords:
+REBECCA: Note that your final sentence evokes some other keywords:
 * public: https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/public.md
 * remix: https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/remix.md